Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/Types of Enterprise Computer Network.md

 * It allows customer to lease network capacity and functionality from the provider.
 * Network service provider may consist of telecommunications companies, data carriers, wireless communication providers, internet service providers.
 * It is a company that owns, operates and sells access to internet backbone infrastructure and services.
-* Primary customers of NSP's are other service providers, including internet service providers
+* Primary customers of NSP's are
+	* other service providers
+	* internet service providers
+		* Sell internet access to businesses and consumers.
+*